Here's How Long Fresh Herbs Last—Plus, How to Store Them Properly

 This fresh green herb, which is popular in both Mexican and Asian cooking, comes from the same plant as dried coriander seeds.
 While some may think that it tastes soapy, we love cilantro's pronounced flavor because it can stand up to spicy foods, such as this Smoky Tofu Chili.

-Commonly known as the pickling herb, dill has a grassy flavor that works well in salads, soups, and sauces, as well as savory baked goods.
+Sometimes called the pickling herb, dill has a grassy flavor that works well in salads, soups, and sauces, as well as savory baked goods.
 It pairs especially well with fish, such as this recipe for Wild Salmon and Romanesco Pilaf, or in Zucchini Dill Pickles, a twist on the classic fermented snack.

-A common ingredient in French cuisine, thyme can be used to season sauces, stocks, and vegetables; it also goes with poultry and shellfish.
+A common ingredient in French cuisine, thyme is used to season sauces, stocks, and vegetables, and it goes particularly well with poultry and shellfish.
 It can be used in many of the same recipes as rosemary, but its leaves are smaller and the flavor is more delicate, which makes it slightly more versatile.